rosemash/luape/README.md

 # How does it work?

 You will have 2 files: `fuser.exe` and `luastub.bin`. `luastub.bin` is a simple Windows executable with the Lua runtime statically linked to it.
 It looks for Lua bytecode in memory and tries to run it.
 Said bytecode actually resides in a PE section called .lua, which is empty and has a size of 0 by default.
 The bytecode is patched into the .lua section by `fuser.exe`, which takes 3 arguments: the stub file, a Lua script, and the output filename.
-The fuser will compile the script, then make a copy of `luastub.bin` with the bytecode embedded, which should then be able to run without external dependencies.
+The fuser will compile the script, then make a copy of `luastub.bin` with the bytecode embedded, which can run without external dependencies.
 In fact, `fuser.exe` itself is nothing more than a Lua script compiled and embedded to the stub.

 # How do I use it?